jiabingeng/places-service-docs/configure-places-in-the-sdk/places-monitor-extension/places-monitor-api-reference.md

 **Important**: To begin monitoring, the location service must have the necessary authorization.

 * If the authorization for the location service has not been provided to the application, the first call to the `start` API requests the authorization to use the location service as configured for the application.
 * Depending on your device's capabilities, if the authorization has been provided, the Places Monitor tracks the user's location based on the currently set `ACPPlacesMonitorMode`.
 By default, the monitor uses `ACPPlacesMonitorModeSignificantChanges`.

+{% hint style="warning" %}
+If your call to start monitoring is made before the SDK has finished initializing, it may be ignored.

+You can ensure the SDK has finished initialization by calling `start` from the callback provided to `ACPCore::start:`.
+{% endhint %}

 #### Syntax